twonth/winning-at-windows/README.md

 * [wallhaven](https://wallhaven.cc): large database of wallpapers.

 * [IconArchive](https://iconarchive.com/): Remarkably extensive collection of icons.
 Plug in a keyword and look for something in a style that suits you.

+* [macOSicons](https://macosicons.com) has a MacOS-style icon for almost everything.

+* those who appreciate the Windows 10/11 icon design language will want to check out the [Fluency collection](https://icons8.com/icons/fluency) at [icons8](https://icons8.com).

+* there are an endless number of different styles of Linux icons; I am partial to  elementaryOS.
+Many icons in that style are collected [here](https://github.com/Macintosh98/elementosh-icons).

 ## Low-level "hacks"